-Short term interest rates have been at historic lows and are expected to remain at these levels at least through 2017.
-Investment Income has remained at relatively low levels for the years 2013 through 2016, with a low of \$1.7 million in 2014 to a high of \$2.3 million in 2016.
+Short term interest rates have been at historic lows.
+Consequently, Investment Income has remained at relatively low levels for the years 2013 through 2016, with a low of \$1.7 million in 2014 to a high of \$2.3 million in 2016.
 The Projection for Investment Income in 2017 is \$1.9 million or 17.5% lower than 2016 primarily due to a decrease in interest earned on NIFA debt.

-The 2018 Proposed Budget for Investment Income is \$2.2 million which is an increase of 14.7% from the 2017 Projection primarily due to the County's investment of excess funds in instruments such as certificates of deposits, money market accounts, time deposits, repurchase agreements, and obligations of the United States Government and/or the State of New York.
+The 2018 NIFA Conformed Budget for Investment Income is \$2.2 million which is an increase of 15.8% from the 2017 Projection primarily due to the County's investment of excess funds in instruments such as certificates of deposits, money market accounts, time deposits, repurchase agreements, and obligations of the United States Government and/or the State of New York.